 If you plan to travel, you’ll likely want a traveling crate, preferably one that’s crash-tested, or a crate that’s airline-approved if you plan to travel by plane.
 Standard wire crates that fit in your home are most common, and there are several options in the mid-tier budget range for those.
 Let’s dive in and take a look at each variable in each detail, followed by an in-depth look at each dog crate.

 Dog Crate Types

-SUV Crates: An SUV style crate provides the right containment if you have more than one Rottweiler.
-This type of crate has multiple doors and are narrower than other crates.
+- SUV Crates: An SUV-style crate provides the right containment if you have more than one Rottweiler.
+This type of crate has multiple doors and is narrower than other crates.
 You’ll find the SUV crates simpler to get in the car and they offer the same protection as standard crates.
 Several doors allow for quick positioning of the car and make them easy to store.

 Rottweiler Crate Sizes